|55 Kenosia Avenue

 Novartis International AG

 Associated hematologic disorders should be treated by a blood specialist (hematologist).
+In patients with advanced systemic mastocytosis, therapies to reduce mast cell numbers are considered.
+These include cladribine and interferon alpha.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.